spiritphyz/AWS-Serverless-Guides/guides/AWS-CLI-Cheatsheet.md

 curl -o ~/aws-policies/s3-bucket-public-read.json --create-dirs https://raw.githubusercontent.com/spiritphyz/aws-policies/master/s3/s3-bucket-public-read.json
 ```

-### 4. Customize the policy the bucket name to 'example.com'
+### 4. Customize the policy, change bucket name to 'example.com'
   * We will duplicate the original master policy as a new file named `s3.json`
   * In the `sed` command below, customize the `example.com` bucket name:
 ```bash